Copyright infringement: Economic impact of copyright infringement

 Organisations disagree on the scope and magnitude of copyright infringement's free rider economic effects and public support for the copyright regime.

-The European Commission funded a study to analyse "the extent to which unauthorised online consumption of copyrighted materials (music, audiovisual, books and video games) displaces sales of online and offline legal content", across Germany, the United Kingdom, Spain, France, Poland and Sweden; the public funding behind the study provided a necessary basis for its neutrality.
-30,000 users, including minors between 14 and 17 years, were surveyed among September and October 2014.
+The European Commission funded a study to analyze "the extent to which unauthorized online consumption of copyrighted materials (music, audiovisual, books and video games) displaces sales of online and offline legal content", across Germany, the United Kingdom, Spain, France, Poland and Sweden; the public funding behind the study provided a necessary basis for its neutrality.
+30,000 users, including minors between 14 and 17 years, were surveyed between September and October 2014.
 While a negative impact was found for the film industry, videogame sales were positively affected by illegal consumption, possibly due to "the industry being successful in converting illegal users to paying users" and employing player-oriented strategies (for example, by providing additional bonus levels or items in the gameplay for a fee); finally, no evidence was found for any claims of sales displacement in the other market sectors.
 According to the European Digital Rights association, the study may have been censored: specifically, as of 2018, the European Commission has not published the results, except in the part where the film industry was found to be adversely affected by illegal content consumption.
 Access to the study was requested and obtained by Member of the European Parliament Felix Reda.

 In relation to computer software, the Business Software Alliance (BSA) claimed in its 2011 piracy study: "Public opinion continues to support intellectual property (IP) rights: Seven PC users in 10 support paying innovators to promote more technological advances."

 Following consultation with experts on copyright infringement, the United States Government Accountability Office (GAO) clarified in 2010 that "estimating the economic impact of IP [intellectual property] infringements is extremely difficult, and assumptions must be used due to the absence of data", while "it is difficult, if not impossible, to quantify the net effect of counterfeiting and piracy on the economy as a whole."

-The US GAO's 2010 findings regarding the great difficulty of accurately gauging the economic impact of copyright infringement was reinforced within the same report by the body's research into three commonly cited estimates that had previously been provided to US agencies.
+The US GAO's 2010 findings regarding the great difficulty of accurately gauging the economic impact of copyright infringement were reinforced within the same report by the body's research into three commonly cited estimates that had previously been provided to US agencies.
 The GAO report explained that the sources – a Federal Bureau of Investigation (FBI) estimate, a Customs and Border Protection (CBP) press release and a Motor and Equipment Manufacturers Association estimate – "cannot be substantiated or traced back to an underlying data source or methodology."

 Deaner explained the importance of rewarding the "investment risk" taken by motion picture studios in 2014:

 Usually, movies are hot because a distributor has spent hundreds of thousands of dollars promoting the product in print and TV and other forms of advertising.
 The major Hollywood studios spend millions on this process with marketing costs rivalling the costs of production.
 They are attempting then to monetise through returns that can justify the investment in both the costs of promotion and production.